 Anencephaly is a rare birth defect that occurs when the baby’s cranium bones do not form completely which prevents the cerebellum region of the brain from developing normally.
 The cerebellum controls advanced thinking as well as vision and other sense.
 Anencephaly is almost always fatal for the fetus and causes stillbirth or miscarriage.

-Anencephaly is classified as a neural tube birth defect.
-The neural tube is a part of a fetus that is supposed to close early in fetal development and form the spine and brain.
-When the neural tube does not close normally (by the 4th week of gestation) it can lead to major birth defects including anencephaly.Incidence Rate for Anencephaly
+This defect is classified as a neural tube birth defect because it is caused by the failure of the anterior neural tube to close.
+The neural tube is part of a fetus that is supposed to close early in fetal development and form the spine and brain.
+When the neural tube does not close normally (by the 4th week of gestation), it can lead to significant birth defects, including anencephaly.

-Anencephaly is a very rare birth defect, occurring in only 3 out of every 10,000 pregnancies in the U.S. Anencephaly is a very serious type of birth defect that often results in death.
-3 out of every 4 cases of anencephaly result in a stillbirth or babies that died within the first few days of life.Causes of Anencephaly
+Anencephaly is a rare birth defect, occurring in only 3 out of every 10,000 pregnancies in the U.S. Anencephaly is a very serious type of birth defect that often results in death.
+3 out of every 4 cases of anencephaly result in a stillbirth or babies that died within the first few days of life.

 The causes of anencephaly are entirely unknown.
 In some cases, this birth defect is believed to be connected to a chromosome or genetic abnormalities.
 In most cases, however, there is no evidence of any genetic predisposition.

 There is some evidence that certain environmental factors may increase the potential risk of anencephaly.
 High temperatures during early fetal development, from either a maternal fever or a hot tub, may increase the potential risk of anencephaly.
 Research has also suggested that the use of certain prescription drugs during early pregnancy may have a causal connection.